google/copybara/docs/reference.md

 --------- | -----------
 before | `string`<br><p>The name of the file or directory to copy.
 If this is the empty string and 'after' is a directory, then all files in the workdir will be copied to the sub directory specified by 'after', maintaining the directory tree.</p>
 after | `string`<br><p>The name of the file or directory destination.
 If this is the empty string and 'before' is a directory, then all files in 'before' will be copied to the repo root, maintaining the directory tree inside 'before'.</p>
-paths | `glob`<br><p>A glob expression relative to 'before' if it represents a directory.
+paths | `glob` or `NoneType`<br><p>A glob expression relative to 'before' if it represents a directory.
 Only files matching the expression will be copied.
 For example, glob(["**.java"]), matches all java files recursively inside 'before' folder.
 Defaults to match all the files recursively.</p>
-overwrite | `boolean`<br><p>Overwrite destination files if they already exist.
+overwrite | `bool`<br><p>Overwrite destination files if they already exist.
 Note that this makes the transformation non-reversible, since there is no way to know if the file was overwritten or not in the reverse workflow.</p>

 #### Examples: